yobsen/gilded_rose_ruby/readme.md

 * The Quaity increases by 2 every day
 * When SellIn <=0, the quality degrades by 4

-You're not allowed to alter Item Class or Items property.
+You're not allowed to alter Item class or Items property.

 ### Result